Master’s in Theology (Pastoral Theology)

 Admission Requirements

-The minimum entry requirement for the programme is a primary degree in which Theology comprises at least an equal joint component.
-Candidates should normally have obtained at least a Second Class Honours, Grade I overall, and Second Class Honours, Grade I in Theology.
-Candidates should also have significant experience in ministry practice.
-The Faculty of Theology may also accept applicants whom it deems to have achieved an equivalent standard.
-They may be required to take additional courses in Theology to qualify for admission.
+The minimum entry requirement for the programme is an honours primary degree in which Theology comprises at least an equal joint honours component.
+Applicants should normally have obtained at least a Second Class Honours, Grade I overall, and Second Class Honours, Grade I in Theology.
+Applicants should also have significant experience in ministry practice.
+Individual and group interviews form an essential part of the selection process.

 If you have any queries please contact admissions@spcm.ie